WhiteHouse/write-api-beta-testing/README.md

 When your [request for an API key](#request-a-key) is approved, you will receive an email including:

-  - An API key enablind you to POST signatures to http://11111011100.api.whitehouse.gov/v1/signatures
+  - An API key enabling you to POST signatures to http://11111011100.api.whitehouse.gov/v1/signatures
   - A petition ID for a petition with no signatures (test POSTing signatures to this petition)